Printable CalcKit report

 Repayment shock

 Extra monthly repayment if the rate rises by 2.0%.
 This is the regular amount that needs to fit inside the budget.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked watch.

 Stressed surplus from take-home pay

 Take-home income left after expenses and the stressed repayment.
 This shows how much the result changes if conditions become less favourable.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked healthy.

 Repayment share of take-home pay

 Current repayment as a share of monthly take-home income.
 This is the regular amount that needs to fit inside the budget.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked healthy.

 Stressed share of take-home pay

 Stressed repayment as a share of monthly take-home income.
 This shows how much the result changes if conditions become less favourable.
-It is marked action based on the entered assumptions.
+It is marked watch based on the entered assumptions.

 Loan-to-take-home ratio

 Loan size compared with annualised take-home income.
 This compares the commitment with income and helps show whether the plan is stretched.
-It is marked action based on the entered assumptions.
+It is marked watch based on the entered assumptions.

 Safe purchase estimate